 Before reviewing the materials, it is useful to understand about the Euroclass fire ratings.
-With fire protection ratings, many people still use the Class 0, Class 1 and Class 2 system.
+With fire protection ratings, many people still use the Class 0, 1 and 2 system.
 This is the old British Standard system and has been since replaced with the Euroclass system.
 The Euroclass system was introduced to harmonise fire regulations which were becoming increasingly hard to interpret.
 The Euroclass system is not time rated and does not offer 30, 60 or 90 minute fire resistance – instead it focuses on the release of smoke and flaming particles.

 These ratings apply to all materials.
 No timber can meet Euroclass A1 or A2 regulations.
 We have summarised the classifications in the table below:

 |B||Combustible Materials: Very limited contribution to fire||Class 0|

 Timber is sometimes perceived to be unsuitable for use on roof terraces.
 This is not true – untreated timber is illegal for use as cladding on residential buildings above 30m but used as external furniture it is allowed.

 Despite this, timber is combustible and therefore, care must be taken when specifying it.
 There are several methods that can be implemented to improve the fire resistance of timber – read our blog here for full details.
 One of the most common methods is to treat the timber with a fire-retardant formula – untreated timber has a Euroclass D rating, with treatment this can improve to C or B.